Sell without “Selling,” Part V – Listen

 In this particular example, we discussed using reflective listening as a way of meeting objections.
 You should use this technique throughout the conversation, though: reflect back what they say they want, the questions they are asking, the questions they are raising; and their needs.

-Your homework for the next month is to practice this tool everywhere – at work, with your spouse and children, at least 2 or 3 times a day.
+Your homework for the next installment in the series is to practice this tool everywhere – at work, with your spouse and children, at least 2 or 3 times a day.
 We are not taught to actively listen so it may be a challenge to begin.
 But it will make a difference in all your relationships.

 About the Author